Skip to content

 DCS uses release branches to manage deployments:

-• release/X.Y.Z — Development version being worked on
+• release/X.Y.Z — The in-flight version being worked on

 Semantic Versioning